Zhuo-Chen-byte/MMDetection-FasterRCNN/README.md

     The above commands shall be compiled without error if installation is successful

 ## Training Your Own Faster-RCNN ##
 1. Prepare the dataset
     To run a faster-rcnn based on this mmdetection, you need a coco dataset To learn more about a coco dataset, see *https://github.com/cocodataset*

 2. Edit the configuration
-        After preparing the dataset, look at *configs/my_faster_rcnn.py*
+    After preparing the dataset, look at *configs/my_faster_rcnn.py* Take a look at these lines:
+    At *line 46*,

+    ```shell
+    num_classes=1
+    ```

+    records the number of classes you want the model to classify.
+Before training, changes *1* to the number of classes you need